ValyrianTech/HexGlobe/design_document.md

    - Clicking a selected tile unselects it
    - Multiple tiles can be selected simultaneously
    - Selected tiles are visually highlighted with distinct styling
+   - The most recently selected tile becomes the "focus" tile with a special visual style
+   - When a tile is unselected, focus shifts to the last selected tile (if any)
 6. When exactly one tile is selected, a navigation button appears
 7. Clicking the navigation button makes the selected tile the active tile
 8. The view updates to show the new active tile and its neighbors